datarichard/datarichard.github.io/README.md

 Download the latest R binary for Mac OSX [https://cloud.r-project.org/bin/macosx/]

-Since I'm not running a virus scanner, and CRAN does not check the binaries for viruses it's a good idea to check the MD5-hash. e.g.,
+Since I'm not running a virus scanner, and CRAN does not check the binaries for viruses it's a good idea to check the [hash](https://shapeshed.com/unix-sha1sum/). e.g.,
 ```
-md5 R-3.5.2.pkg
+shasum R-3.6.3.nn.pkg
 ```

 Run the package installer and it should overwrite the previous R installation by default.
-You can check the installation in from the R command line with `which R`.
+You can check the installation in from the R command line with `.libPaths()`.
 It should return something like:
 ```
-/Library/Frameworks/R.framework/Versions/3.5/Resources/library
+/Library/Frameworks/R.framework/Versions/3.6/Resources/library
 ```

 Finally download RStudio from [https://www.rstudio.com/products/rstudio/download/] and follow the install instructions.